Bozhidar Kraev

-Bozhidar Boykov Kraev (Божидар Бойков Краев, /bg/; born 23 June 1997) is a Bulgarian professional footballer who currently plays as an attacking midfielder and second striker for A-League Men club Western Sydney Wanderers and the Bulgarian national team.
+Bozhidar Boykov Kraev (Божидар Бойков Краев, /bg/; born 23 June 1997) is a Bulgarian professional footballer who currently plays as an attacking midfielder and second striker for Hong Kong Premier League club Lee Man and the Bulgarian national team.

 Career

 Early career

 Born in Vratsa, at the age of six Kraev began playing football at the local club Botev Vratsa, for whom his father Boyko Kraev had also played.
 In 2008, he joined Hristo Stoichkov's academy in Vilafranca, Spain, as a part of a Gillette programme for young talented players, which was initiated by Stoichkov.
 Two years later, Kraev returned to his home country to join Chavdar Etropole.
 Then he spent one year with his first club Botev Vratsa.
-He has a brother Andrian, who currently plays for Levski Sofia.
+He has a brother Andrian.

 Levski Sofia

 In January 2013, at the age of 15, Kraev joined Levski Sofia's academy.
 He made his first team debut in a 1–1 league draw against Lokomotiv Plovdiv on 19 July 2014, coming on as a second-half substitute.
 On 23 September, he marked his first start by scoring a hat-trick in a 7–1 away win over Spartak Varna in the Bulgarian Cup.
 On 14 October, Kraev was named by The Guardian as one of the forty most promising young players in the world.

 On 12 December 2014, Kraev signed his first professional contract, on a three-year deal.
 Two days later, he was invited for a trial at Juventus.
 In January 2015, Kraev also spent a week on trial at English club Manchester City.

 Kraev scored his first league goal for Levski in an 8–0 home win over Haskovo on 27 February 2015.
 On 26 May 2015, he scored his first A Group hattrick in a 6–0 win against Marek Dupnitsa.
 Kraev's hattrick was the 100th in Levski's history in the Bulgarian league.

 On 9 April 2017, Kraev scored four goals in a 5–0 win over Lokomotiv Plovdiv, thereby becoming the youngest player in Levski history to score four goals in one game.